Ikechukwu-Unegbu/Otalu_PHP_MVC/README.md

 Perusing through the the app part will give anyone intending to use the framework a practical insight into the functions at his disposal...

+The name: the name of the project is inspired by a River Deity in a town in Anambra State.
+The deity is know to have Python as its messenger.

 - IK